 Finger isolation on both hands begins as they poke foods and explore textures with their hands.
 Children will use both hands to smear food and bring soft foods such as wet foods like a cereal mix or applesauce to their mouth.
 The child will be able to hold a cup with both hands and bring it to their mouth.

-The child will start to hold a spoon with a gross grasp, or a palmer grasp but without a dominant arm.
+The child will start to hold a fork and spoon with a gross grasp, or a palmer grasp but without a dominant arm.
 At this stage, grasp of the spoon occurs with a palmer grasp.
 The child will not hold the bowl or plate with their non-assisting hand.

 You may see the baby begin to take longer sips from a straw while managing the liquid in their mouth to show a true drink.
 Similarly, with cup use, there is more drinking patterns as a result of the increased jaw control.
 However, at this age, these drinking skills are with an adult present to hold and remove the cup or straw.
 The bilateral coordination skills are not present in order to engage the hands either symmetrical coordination or as a dominant hand/supporting hand along with the drinking aspect.

 You will start to see more controlled use of the thumb and pointer finger in a true pincer grasp to pick up foods.
 This occurs between the tip of the thumb and the pointer fingers.
 The baby at this age can finger feed themselves.